 Over time, however, “lifecycle” has grown in usage to include descriptions of the stages through which non-organic things and processes pass.
 For example, “lifecycle” could describe something as simple as the life of a product or a business, or something as complicated as the life of a society.

 We have learned through research and study that cycles often have predictable stages.
 By understanding the stages of a lifecycle, professionals can better plan and better deal with issues.
 Plus, a company can determine which stages of a lifecycle really need the enterprise’s attention.

-In this article, we will examine the stages of the contract lifecycle and important elements of contract lifecycle management.
+In this article, we will examine the stages of the contract lifecycle and important elements of a contract lifecycle management system.